 How to move forward with your fitness plan when the clocks go back

-With shorter daylight hours just around the corner, squeezing in an outdoor workout may feel trickier, especially if you like to exercise early in the morning or after work.
+With autumn bringing shorter daylight hours, squeezing in an outdoor workout may feel trickier, especially if you like to exercise early in the morning or after work.

-Up until now, you might have enjoyed a brisk morning walk in the crisp autumn sunshine, or an early evening stroll in the final hours of dusky daylight.
-However, as we prepare to wind our clocks back this weekend, that's all about to change.
+Up until now, you might have enjoyed a brisk morning walk in the sunshine, or an early evening stroll in the final hours of dusky daylight.
+However, as we wind our clocks back, our routines may need to change.
 (On the bright side, we get an extra hour in bed!)

-Our mornings and evenings may be getting darker, but that doesn't mean we have to put our fitness plans on hold.
-Here's how to keep the momentum going this autumn and winter:
+Our mornings and evenings might be getting darker, but that doesn't mean we have to put our fitness plans on hold.
+Here's how to keep the momentum going this autumn and winter.

-We're (understandably) less keen to leave the house during the colder and darker months of the year, and the good new is, with video and audio workouts available in the WW app, you don't have to!
+We're (understandably) less keen to leave the house during the colder and darker months of the year.
+The good new is, with workouts available at your fingertips in the WW app, you don't have to!
 Scroll down the homescreen of your app to find obé workouts, including low-impact exercises.

-If you'd prefer some in-person action, there are bound to be indoor exercise classes near you.
-From relaxing yoga to upbeat Clubbercise, there are a whole range of fun activities out there for you to try.
+If you'd prefer some in-person action, try an indoor workout at your local gym or community centre.
+From relaxing yoga to upbeat Boogie Bounce, there are a whole range of fun activities out there for you to try.

 If you don't mind the cold (or coming home covered in mud!), try joining an outdoor class, like bootcamp or Boxercise.
 You might find you're more motivated to work out in a group than you would be alone, plus your heart rate will jump up so quickly you won't notice the cold!

 5. Make the most of the weekends

 With less daylight in the mornings and evenings, aim to spend time outdoors at the weekend, whether that's going for a walk or simply getting out and about.

 Remember to check with your GP before starting a new exercise programme.